MSmith72/Cs-1000-/README.md

-Note that the brennan file has a different file type, unlike sophia and maddie.
+Note that the Brennan file has a different file type, unlike Sophia and Maddie.
-Sophia and maddie merged their branches to main and had to figure out how to solve the merge conflicts, brennan merged smoothly but seperatly.
+Sophia and Maddie merged their branches to the main and had to figure out how to solve the merge conflicts.
+Brennan merged smoothly but separately.
+It was super great and Awesome.
+Git Hub is such a useful and powerful tool.